Whatnoww/ACI-Blocklist/README.md

 # ACI-Blocklist
-A blocklist for problematic ACIs
+A blocklist of problematic Signal ACIs